juvu/DayTrade-SwingTrade/TradingTickers.md

 * Identify good promotors
 	* Look at the correlation between stock volume and promotion
 	* Need to see spike in volume in millions
-	* If the stock is being promoted for multiple days, if it is, how strong are the prices holding
+	* If it's being promoted for multiple days, if it is, how strong are the prices holding
 * Once a good promotor is identified, we need to identify the same stock promotor on different domains to ensure we get the information the fastest
 	* From gmail, identify promotors promoting the same ticker at similar times
 	* Go on yougetsignal.com